Tietz Department Store: Nazi-era seizure

-In 1933, Georg Karg, the new non-Jewish owner, changed the company’s name to "Hertie Department Stores" as an abbreviation of Hermann Tietz.
-Oscar Tietz's son-in-law, Hugo Zwillenberg was arrested by the Gestapo in 1938, imprisoned in the Sachsenhausen concentration camp for three weeks after which he and emigrated to the Netherlands.
+In 1933, Georg Karg, the new non-Jewish owner, changed the company's name to "Hertie Department Stores" as an abbreviation of Hermann Tietz.
+Oscar Tietz's son-in-law, Hugo Zwillenberg was arrested by the Gestapo in 1938 and imprisoned in Sachsenhausen concentration camp for three weeks, after which he emigrated to the Netherlands.

 Postwar

 The department store, which was partially destroyed during the war, was rebuilt after 1945.
 The striking sandstone facade on Neumarkt had to give way to a steel construction, but the north facade on today's Neumarktstrasse was preserved.

 The implementation of the Galeria concept of the Kaufhof company took place in 2000.
+The store closed in January 2024.